Ultimate Guide to Things to Do in Vermont in the Fall

 When to Visit Vermont in the Fall?

-The best time to visit Vermont for the spectacular colors of the fall foliage season is typically from early September in Northern Vermont through October in Southern Vermont.
+The best time to visit Vermont for fall foliage usually runs from early September through late October.

 Enjoy the stunning landscape of Vermont, splashed with fall colors.